 Where is the Columbia River Gorge

-While there are several gorges along the 1,243-mile-long Columbia River, THE Columbia River Gorge is located at the point where the river cuts through the Cascade Mountain Range.
+While there are several gorges along the 1,243-mile-long Columbia River, the Columbia River Gorge National Scenic Area (which is what people usually mean when referring to this area) is located at the point where the river cuts through the Cascade Mountain Range.
 Forming part of the border between Oregon and Washington State, the Gorge runs approximately from the city of Troutdale to The Dalles (west to east).

 What to See & Do at the Columbia River Gorge